The Workbook

 18 years$14,297$15,015$15,780$16,593$17,460$10,800

 At $50 per month over 18 years, total contributions are $10,800.
 At 3.0% APY, compound interest adds $1,363, bringing the total to $12,163.
 At 5.0% APY, interest adds $2,744, for a total of $13,544.
-The interest earned increases dramatically with time because compound interest accelerates.
-In the first 5 years, interest on $50/month at 3.5% is just $159.
+Compound interest accelerates: in the first 5 years, interest at 3.5% is just $159.
 In the last 5 years (years 13 to 18), the same contribution rate generates over $500 in interest because the base balance is much larger.

-Years3.0% APY3.5% APY4.0% APY4.5% APY5.0% APYNo Interest
+Years3.0% APY3.5% APY4.0% APY4.5% APY5.0% APYNo interest

 5 years$6,465$6,547$6,630$6,715$6,801$6,000